Movatterモバイル変換

 Gentleman Ghost later appears as a member of theInjustice Society.[8]

 DuringInfinite Crisis, Gentleman Ghost joinsAlexander Luthor Jr.'sSecret Society of Super Villains.
-He fightsAlan Scott and places him in a coma.[9]
+He fightsAlan Scott and, using his spectral abilities, is able to neutralize Scott by inducing him into a coma.[9]

 Gentleman Ghost is one of the villains sent to retrieve the Get Out of Hell Free card from theSecret Six.